ohm314/pmu-tools/web_ocperf/README.md

 If you are running the server on a remote machine, use ssh to forward ports 5000 and 5006.

-You need to create the `logs` directory.
-It's the directory where raw files will be stored.

 Metadata will be stored in a SQlite database.
 SQlite database resides in a single file.
 The default database filename is: `web_ocperf.sqlt` This can be changed in the config.py.